dikarel/github-follow-widget/readme.md

 - `src/models` - Model definitions and enums
 - `src/services` - Business logic
 - `src/view-models` - Manages UI state; can be subscribed to for changes
+- `src/index.js` - Main entry point; service dependencies are resolved here

 ## Test suite

-The test suite is not meant to be exhaustive; it is a sanity check to be used in tandem with manual testing.
+The test suite is a sanity check to be used in tandem with manual testing.
-As the project progresses, the test suite can be fine-tuned to be more rigorous in bug-prone areas.
+It can be fine-tuned to be more rigorous in bug-prone areas as the project progresses.

 The test suite covers the following:
 - Components
 - Services
-- View-model classes
+- View-models

 ## Future improvements

-- Redux is recommended as a future replacement to the MVVM architecture if the project gets to the point where it's hard to track data flow
+- Redux is recommended as a replacement to the MVVM architecture if the project gets to the point where it's hard to track data flow
 - Automated browser testing is recommended to verify that the project shows up properly in all browsers
 - TypeScript can be used to provide a better auto-complete experience and to statically enforce types
 - Code coverage can be measured using Istanbul